oracle/python-cx_Oracle/doc/src/module.rst

     This constant is used to specify that the caller should wait until a session is available if there are no free sessions available in the pool.

+.. data:: SPOOL_ATTRVAL_TIMEDWAIT

+    This constant is used to specify that the caller should wait for a period of time (defined by the waitTimeout parameter) for a session to become available before returning with an error.

 Session Pool Purity